nesbox/TIC-80/README.md

 git submodule update
 ```

-Project file can be found in Xcode-iOS folder.
+Project file can be found in Xcode folder.
+Select the iOS or tvOS target to build.

 TIC-80 issues tracker and wiki
 =======